Louis Raymond (horticulturalist)

-Louis Raymond (born March 23, 1954), is a development director as well as a garden steward.
-Formerly an American landscape designer, he managed a solo practice until 2019.
-He has consulted on residential, resort, and exhibition garden and landscape design in the United States and abroad.
-An advocate of urbanism for decades, since establishing residence in Key West, FL in 2019, Raymond is a graduate of the City's first class of Ambassadors since the Covid-19 pandemic halted that training in 2020.
+Louis Raymond (born March 23, 1954), is a landscape and garden designer, consultant, and steward.
+An American landscape designer, he manages a solo design-build practice.
+He consults on residential, resort, and exhibition garden and landscape design in the United States and abroad.

 Early life

 Raymond was born Dale Louis McKinley in Erie, Pennsylvania, on March 23, 1954.
 He has been interested in plants and gardens since pre-school.
 He obtained a Bachelor of Arts degree in chemistry from Lehigh University, and attended medical school for two years.
 He then studied music, obtaining two more Bachelor of Arts degrees, in piano and in voice, from the Peabody Institute of Johns Hopkins University.
 He performed as an opera singer in greater Washington, DC, and then, under management, in NYC, where he adopted the stage name of Louis Raymond.
 By the mid-1980s, Raymond had retired from the stage to concentrate on garden design.